 I’ve been asked more than once what the weather is like for the Birkie.
 It’s a silly question in some ways—temperatures have ranged from 10 below to 50 above on race day—but a good one in others.
 So to answer the question of what weather is on race day, here is some fun data.
 (What, you were expecting something else?)

 Do note, we covered some broader-scale weather information on the 2012 statistics page.
+And we track weather up to race day on the homepage quite frequently.

 Here are the data, in fun chart form: